redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ## Introduction

-This document provides monitoring guidance for developers running applications that connect to Redis Enterprise.
+This document provides observability and monitoring guidance for developers running applications that connect to Redis Enterprise.
 In particular, this guide focuses on the systems and resources that are most likely to impact the performance of your application.